rackerlabs/support-how-to/content/cloud-sites/spam-settings-for-rackspace-email.md

 how you want spam to be handled.
 In the **Spam Handling** section, select from the following:

-1. Deliver to the Spam folder&mdash;Spam email will be delivered to your Spam folder.
+1. Deliver to the Spam folder - Spam email will be delivered to your Spam folder.
 To specify Spam folder cleanup options, click the **Cleanup Options** link:

   -   **Delete after \[    \] days or \[    \] total
-    emails**&mdash;Indicate whether email messages in the Spam folder should be deleted after a certain number of days or a certain number of email messages, whichever occurs first.
+    emails** - Indicate whether email messages in the Spam folder should be deleted after a certain number of days or a certain number of email messages, whichever occurs first.
--   **Never automatically delete spam**&mdash;Select this if you want your spam messages delivered to the Spam folder, but you do not want spam messages automatically deleted.
+  -   **Never automatically delete spam** - Select this if you want your spam messages delivered to the Spam folder, but you do not want spam messages automatically deleted.

-2. Delete the email immediately&mdash;Spam email will be deleted automatically.
+2. Delete the email immediately - Spam email will be deleted automatically.
-3. Deliver to the email address&mdash;Spam email will be forwarded to the email address you indicate.
+3. Deliver to the email address - Spam email will be forwarded to the email address you indicate.
-4. Include \[SPAM\] at the beginning of the subject line&mdash;Spam email will be delivered to your Inbox, but will include the text "\[SPAM\]" in the Subject line.
+4. Include [SPAM] at the beginning of the subject line - Spam email will be delivered to your Inbox, but will include the text "[SPAM]" in the Subject line.
 5. Click the **Save** button